gamtiq/uniator/README.md

     * `removeEmptyRef`: `Boolean` - whether link-tags pointing to empty CSS-files should be removed; `true` by default
     * `removeEmptyStyle`: `Boolean` - whether empty style-tags should be removed; `true` by default
     * `removeSourceFile`: `Boolean` - whether collected source CSS-files should be removed; `false` by default
+    * `skipCssFile`: `Array` | `String` - a CSS-file or list of CSS-files that should not be collected;
+        each file can be specified by name or by path; if file has `.css` extension the extension can be omitted
     * `sourceDir`: `String` - path to directory relative to which files should be searched; current working directory by default
     * `warnNotFound`: `Boolean` - whether to include warning about CSS-file that is not found; `true` by default